Lake Wivenhoe – current water temperature and swimming conditions

 Water Temperature Over the Last 30 Days

-Water temperatures in Lake Wivenhoe have been gradually cooling over the past month, with a further drop recorded during the last week.
+Water temperatures in Lake Wivenhoe have been on a steady rise over the past month and have continued to climb over the last week.

-According to our forecast, the water temperature in Lake Wivenhoe will be 24.5°C in the next 7 days.
+According to our forecast, the water temperature in Lake Wivenhoe will be 15.9°C in the next 7 days.
 See the table below for daily data for the upcoming week.

 Table of Daily Water Temperature Data